JoeyStanley/jekyll-for-designers/cv.md

 ### Poster Presentations

+*Joseph A. Stanley* & Betsy Sneller.
+"Sample size matters when calculating Pillai scores."
+Poster presentation at the 181st Meeting of the Acoustical Society of America (ASA).
+Seattle, WA.
+November 29, 2021.

+**Joseph A. Stanley*.
+"Beyond Midpoints: Vowel Dynamics of the Low-Back-Merger Shift."
+Poster presentation at the 181st Meeting of the Acoustical Society of America (ASA).
+Seattle, WA.
+November 29, 2021.

 William A. Kretzschmar, Jr., Margaret E. L. Renwick, **Joseph A. Stanley**, Katie Kuiper, Lisa Lipani, Michael Olsen, & Rachel Olsen.
 "The View of Southern Vowels from Large-Scale Data."
 American Dialect Society Annual Meeting.
 New Orleans, LA.
 January 2--5, 2020.
 <a href="/downloads/200103-ads2020.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>